Darkmux/Falsify/README.md

 #
 ./Falsify.sh
 #
-# Created by: Termux Hacking
+# Created by: Informatic in Termux